PHOTO BY JON BOLDEN

 for me to shut up and let the man himself do more of the talking …

 Vietnam on Wheels

-Brenner: So, above this sentence, that's what I first saw in the bicycle prints show Gallery Black Lagoon: the Vietnam on Wheels poster that seems a bit more, ah ~ subdued? ~ than the work you usually do.
-What can you tell me about that one?
+Brenner: So, above this sentence, that's what I first saw in the Bicycle Prints show at Gallery Black Lagoon: the Vietnam on Wheels poster that seems a bit more, ah, subdued?
+More subdued than the work you usually do.
+Tim, what can you tell me about that one?